Special Frontier Force: Tibetan Elite Mountain Warfare Unit

 Largely due to a devastating series of defeats in combat during the Sino-Indian War, Indian military forces recognise the need for more specialised units within border areas.
 As a result, the Special Frontier Force, also referred to as SFF or ‘Establishment 22’ was formed.

-• Late 1950s – Indian Army Chief General Thimayya proposes a paramilitary group in India of Tibetan refugees to counter the growing China threat.
+• Late 1950s – Indian Army Chief General Thimayya proposes a paramilitary group in India of Tibetan refugees.
+The target was to counter the growing China threat.
 These are declined by the Indian Prime Minister, Jawaharal Nehru.

 • 14th of November 1962 – Special Frontier Force is finally formed at the request of Jawaharal Nehru.

-• 21st of November 1962 – The Sino-Indian war ends in Chinese victory and a ceasefire called.
+• 21st of November 1962 – The Sino-Indian war ended in Chinese victory and a ceasefire was called.

 • 1962 – 1964 – The SFF continues training, primarily in jungle and mountain warfare, led by the CIA and the Indian IB.